-Intonation has to do with the emphasis or stress of some syllables or words over others.
+Intonation in French pronunciation has to do with the emphasis or stress of some syllables or words over others.
 If we keep the rhythm and phonemes the same for a phrase, a change in intonation will result in a change in meaning.

 In the English phrase, “Great, we’re having steak for dinner again” I seem to be expressing a genuine feeling of excitement, but with a different tone it seems sarcastic and perhaps suggestive of the exact opposite meaning.